AAAlex-123/Tic-Tab-Toe-Online/README.md

 ### Summary
 A Tic Tac Toe game playable on any local network connection.
-Features a custom UI (using the standard Java swing library) and a variety of avatars and colors players can use in-game.
-Can be played with 2-5 players and with a 3x3 to 8x8 board.
+Features a custom UI (using the standard Java swing library) and a variety of avatars (pog) and colo~~u~~rs players can use in-game.
+Can be played with 2-5 players and on a 3x3 to 8x8 board.
 Includes built-in chat for the players.
 All errors are automatically logged in a local txt file.
-The UI's size is set according to the users screen resolution.
+The UI's size is set according to the users screen resolution (size is either "big" or "small". talk about responsive UI).

 ### Files of the Project
+- **.java** source files (in case you want to take a look at what we're learning from our university)
-2 jar files, to guarantee functionality for all operating systems 2 exe files, for Windows users
+- **.jar** files, to guarantee functionality for all operating systems that have the *Java Runtime Environment* (you probably have it)
-The source java files
+- **.exe** files, for Windows users (Java not needed for this Java project)

-### Requirements
+### System Requirements
-The Java Runtime Environment is required to run the game (it's likely already installed on your computer).
-The minimum working version is 1.4.0.
-The Java Development Kit is **optional** if you want to change the source files and/or compile them again yourself.
+- A Windows PC or any machine with the Java Runtime Environment installed (you should have one of these).
+- A local network connection is not necessary (recommended only if you have friends to play tic-tac-toe with).
+- It is severely unoptimi~~s~~zed so 50MB of RAM for every application (Server or Client) running is recommended (notably less than Google Chrome).
+- As for the CPU, one that works (your casio calculator from highschool should do the job).
+- Graphics Card: yes

 ### Download and Setup
-For instant execution use the .jar/.exe files.
+For instant execution use the .jar/.exe files (in case you can't be bothered to download a 250KB file).
 Alternatively download the whole project as a zip file and un-zip it.
 Inside the directory `Tic-Tab-Toe-Online-master` you will find the `format_project.bat` file.
-Run it to configure the project's files and create four other .bat files to help you compile and run the project.
+Run it to move around the project's files and create four other .bat files to help you compile and run the project (yes this is an excuse to flex my batch programming skills).
+There might also be a TODO.txt file which will hopefully be empty.

-### Compile and Run
+### Run
-To compile the project simply run the `compile.bat` file inside the `scripts` directory.
-To run the project, first run the server file (TTTServer.exe/GameServer.class) and then run any amount of clients (TTTGame.exe/GameEngine.class).
-Configure the server and client options from the pop-ups and you're set.
+To run the project you need to first start a Server, then run any amount of Clients to connect to that Server.
+There are four ways to go about doing this, according to the resources you have on your machine:
+1. *Java Development Kit*: **Compile** and then **Run** the .java files using the .bat files located in the scripts directory.
+2. *Java Runtime Enironment*: **Run** the .jar files located in the executables directory.
+3. *Windows PC, and no Java* (I have no clue how you managed this): **Run** the .exe files also located in the executables directory.
+4. *None of the above*: tough luck, you can't run it :(

+*Note that running a Game Server also runs a Chat Server so you don't need to run both for the full immersive experience*

 ### Authors
-Two bored university students during summer vacations.
+Two university students during summer vacations.

 ### Motivation
 Boredom.

 ### Bugs
-If you find any, please do create an issue and we'll try to fix it ASAP.
+If you find any, please do create a github issue and we'll try to fix it ASAP.